OpenDosimeter: Open Hardware Personal X-ray Dosimeter: Author contributions

 \section{Author contributions}

 N.G. and K.S. conceived the project.
 N.G., A.K., A.S.W., and K.S. designed the device and its functionality.
 G.A. and E.A. gave input on functionality and user design.
 M.R. and K.S. developed the hardware and software.
 N.R.B., J.W., and K.S. performed the characterization.
+P.K. and K.S. organized the workshop at Strathmore University.
+N.R.B., P.K., and K.S. ran the workshop.
 K.S. analyzed the data.
 J.L. and K.S. wrote the open-source documentation.
 K.S. led the project and wrote the manuscript with input from all authors.